chillyssa/23SCS2050/prg_01_bags/README.md

 # Instructions

 In this project your will implement a data structure that models a bag with items.
 Each item has a short description, a weight (in pounds), and a price (in US$).
-A bag weights the total weight of the items it carries.
+A bag weighs the total weight of the items it carries.
 A bag also has a weight limit.
 Therefore, it does not allow items to be added if the weight limit cannot be preserved.
-As your will see, our implementation of a bag is going to be very similar to the linked list data structure discussed in class.
+As you will see, our implementation of a bag is going to be very similar to the linked list data structure discussed in class.

 # The Item Class